-This chart is an estimation of the cost of production, mold creation, up to two enamel colors, and shipping/delivery to your door.
+This chart is an estimation of the cost of production of enamel pin, mold creation, up to two enamel colors, and shipping or delivery to your door.
 As with any project, many variables go into pricing.
-For an accurate quote, please use the contact form below.
+For an accurate quote or something not represented below, please use the contact form below.

 Soft Enamel / Die Stampprice per pin

 Each additional color (over 2) + $.10/pin